Sony A7R III versus Sony A7

 The Sony Alpha A7R III and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2013.
 Both the A7R III and the A7 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7R III has a resolution of 42.2 megapixel, whereas the A7 provides 24 MP.

-The physical size and weight of the Sony A7R III and the Sony A7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Sony A7.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is somewhat smaller (2 percent) than the Sony A7R III.
 Moreover, the A7 is markedly lighter (27 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.